juliankim34/elstourneycontroller/README.md

 ![alt text](https://i.imgur.com/EVmsdzZ.png) ![alt text](https://i.imgur.com/IgCa1XP.png)
 ## Planned Features
 The following features are planned to be added (in order of priority, somewhat):
-- Display completed matches and allow for re-opening of matches for when someone mistakenly reports the wrong winner (in the current build once you report the winner it's considered final)
+~~- Display completed matches and allow for re-opening of matches for when someone mistakenly reports the wrong winner (in the current build once you report the winner it's considered final)~~
 - Create a third tab: "Misc." to allow for easy access to copy-paste messages that can be custom set (ex. default messages for lag calls, or rules, etc)
 - Create a LAG CALL Button that will clip the Twitch stream at the current time when pressed.
 Allows for easier time to view lag calls where the decision is not immediately obvious.